 These vegan vanilla cupcakes are how I like my romance.
 Simple.
 Adapted from a vanilla and strawberry cake I created for my cookbook, these little morsels are super easy to make emerging from the oven light, moist and delicious.
-With no creaming of butters or sifting of flours these cakes, like my classic vegan chocolate cake, are simply mixed, baked and enjoyed.
+With no creaming of butters or sifting of flours these cakes, like the best classic vegan chocolate cake, are simply mixed, baked and enjoyed.
 I made a version for my little one’s 5th birthday and no could guess at the vegan-ness hiding within.
 I’ve also served my vegan pumpkin cupcakes to non-vegan with awesome success.

 While I opted for a whimsical and romantic pink buttercream frosting, the recipe (adapted from Alison’s simple recipe at Loving It Vegan) can be tweaked to your taste.
 I love Alison’s recipe because, while it is a buttercream frosting, it isn’t loaded with butter.
 Perhaps it’s just me but I find the butter ratio in many buttercream recipes too…er, buttery.
 It’s a tongue-coaty-texture-thing.

 Using the recipe as a base you could sub out the vanilla for a coffee, mint or any extract you like.
 My advice with other flavours however, is to start small and add.
 I imagine a teaspoon of peppermint extract might knock you off your rocker.
 I could be wrong; let me know if you try it and your rocker remains intact.